minetest-mods/torches/README.txt

 providing alternate nodes, this mod now directly modifies the existing nodes.
 Conversion from the wallmounted style is done through an LBM.

+The wield light part is inspired, but not copied from "walking light", a mod by "echo".
+After looking at the code I decided to implement it from scratch as I found it to be too resource intensive and not implemented efficiently enough.
+Still, echo deserves the credit for the excellent idea.

 License:
 ~~~~~~~~